How to watch Brooklyn Nine-Nine season 8 online: Release date, trailer, Hulu and Peacock details and more

-Brooklyn Nine-Nine season 8 episodes 1 and 2 air Thursday, August 12 at 8 p.m.
-ET on NBC.
+Brooklyn Nine-Nine season 8 episodes 1 and 2 will broadcast at 8 p.m.
+ET today (Thursday, August 12) on NBC.

 Brooklyn Nine-Nine season 8 hopes to be a satisfying end to the long-running series, which first debuted on Fox.
 When the network canceled it after five seasons, the show found a home on NBC.